snok/container-retention-policy/DEVELOPMENT.md

 To create a release we need to:

+1. Increment the version in the [Cargo.toml](./Cargo.toml)
-1. Manually trigger the [`release`](.github/workflows/release.yaml) workflow to build new images
+2. Manually trigger the [`release`](.github/workflows/release.yaml) workflow to build a new image
-2. Update the image tag in the [action.yaml](action.yaml)
+3. Update the image tag in the [action.yaml](action.yaml) and commit that to the main branch
-3. Push the change and create a GitHub release post for the repo
+4. Create a GitHub release post for the repo, with the version tag (e.g., `v3.0.0`)

 # Running lints and tests